GoogleCloudPlatform/document-ai-samples/document_ai_warehouse/document-ai-warehouse-java-samples/README.md

 # document-ai-warehouse-java-samples

-Document AI Warehouse can be invoked from applications written in Java.
+[Document AI Warehouse][warehouse-docs] can be invoked from applications written in Java.
 This repository provides samples that perform some of the most common operations including:

 * Creation of a schema